adamshephard/ODYN_inference/README.md

 # ODYN: Oral DYsplasia Network Inference

-This repository provides the ODYN inference code for the models used within the paper [Development and Validation of an Artificial Intelligence-based Pipeline for the Prediction of Malignant Transformation in Oral Epithelial Dysplasia: A Retrospective Multi-Centric Study](). <br />
+This repository provides the ODYN inference code for the models used within the paper [Development and Validation of an Artificial Intelligence-based Pipeline for Predicting Oral Epithelial Dysplasia Malignant Transformation](https://www.medrxiv.org/content/10.1101/2024.11.13.24317264v1). <br />

 The first step in this pipeline is to use HoVer-Net+ (see original paper [here](https://openaccess.thecvf.com/content/ICCV2021W/CDPath/html/Shephard_Simultaneous_Nuclear_Instance_and_Layer_Segmentation_in_Oral_Epithelial_Dysplasia_ICCVW_2021_paper.html)) to segment the epithelium and nuclei.
 We have used the TIAtoolbox (see paper [here](https://www.nature.com/articles/s43856-022-00186-5)) implementation of HoVer-Net+ in the below scripts.
 Next, we have used a Transformer-based model to segment the dyplastic regions of the WSIs (see paper [here](https://arxiv.org/abs/2311.05452)).